-Now, that’s a lot of work when it when it comes to very small projects.
+Now, that’s a lot of work when it comes to very small projects.
 Fortunately, Azure Functions allows us to glue things together without much effort. however, there are a couple of “gotchas” when you start going this route.
 I will cover all steps below and include the issues I’ve encountered.

 Note: The documentation which is available today covers most of the steps, but doesn’t include any troubleshooting information.
 I’ve included a link to the resources I’ve used at the end of this blogpost.